 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact c.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
+Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
 (Source: Attachment 4) d.
 Expose sensitive receptors to substantial pollutant concentrations?
-(Source: Attachment 4) e.
+(Source: Attachment 4) \boxtimes e.
 Create objectionable odors affecting a substantial number of people?
-(Source: $\boxtimes$ a.
+(Source: 11) Discussion (a-e): There will not be an impute geographic area in which a highway or or as a result of ⊠ f expanding IV. .
+BIOLOGICAL RESOURCES: Would t he project: a.
 Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? b.
-Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? $\boxtimes$
+Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? \boxtimes